-KEY POINT: PEX is NOT rated for compressed air but instead is rated as water pipe.
-Yes, many people use PEX for compressed air lines, however this should come with the realisation you’re using something for which it’s makers do not recommend, approve or condone.
+Note: PEX is NOT rated for compressed air but instead is rated as a water pipe.
+Yes, many people use PEX for compressed airlines, however, this should come with the realization you’re using something for which its makers do not recommend, approve or condone.

 What Pressure Does PEX Pipe Burst?